CrawDad1/TicTacToe-tests/README.md

 tictactoe made during first year programming course

-currently runs only in console, might fuck around and figure out a GUI.
+currently runs only in console, may explore future options for GUI implementation

 in this branch i'm testing how git works with vscode